catalyst/basil/readme.md

 ### Template Display Names

-As for template folder names but underscores can be replaced with spaces, and variable case is OK.
-There is no need to separate sections.
+As for template folder names but underscores can be replaced with spaces and variable case is OK.
+There is no need to separate sections and no need to use v for version - brevity makes it easier to choose templates from the Basil dropdown.
 Some examples:

 * Drupal 7.x
 * Drupal 7 Catalyst
-* Flask v0.10.1 Python 2.7
+* Flask 0.10.1 Python 2.7
-* Django v1.7 Python 3.4
+* Django 1.7 Python 3.4
 * LAMP Stack (Basic)